nkkollaw/zubr/README.md

 Pull requests are welcome.

-Take a look at the CONTRIBUTE file.
+Take a look at the CONTRIBUTING.md file.

 ## Contact us